itsHariKrishna/Python-Projects/Project 6/README.txt

-- This project is related to webscrapping
+📌This project is related to webscrapping and was built strictly for educational purposes only